MyPublicGitHubAcct/CICDExample/README.md

 ## But first, let's make it work *locally*

 In general practice it is not always necessary to automate these steps locally before using Github Actions.
 It is done here to show what some steps may look like if done locally first.
-Deployment will not be done locally.
+In this example, we will see **Continuous Integration** and **Continuous Delivery** only.

-The local version of this system uses Python 3. to run shell scripts cross-platform.
-In Github Actions, a yaml configuration file will be used to define the steps for building, testing, and deploying (to Github).
+The local version of this system uses Python 3.x scripts to perform the steps cross-platform.
+If you look closely you will see that, for the most part, the Python scripts are sending native shell commands to each OS for building and testing.
+In Github Actions, a [yaml](https://yaml.org) configuration file will be used to define the steps for building, testing, and deploying (to Github).

 ### 1. Local: Run CMake to build the project files

-To build the project files, use the command ```python3 scripts/cmake.py``` for debug or ```python3 scripts/cmake.py r``` for release.
-Nija needs to be installed on Linux and Windows.
+To build the project files, use the command ```python3 scripts/cmake.py``` for debug or ```python3 scripts/cmake.py r``` for release.  _Note_: Nija needs to be installed on Linux and Windows.

 ### 2. Local: Build the HelloWorld and HelloWorld_tests applications